Gerald S. O'Loughlin: Television

 In 1970–1971, O'Loughlin portrayed Devin McNeil in the CBS crime drama Storefront Lawyers (which was later revised and retitled and became Men at Law).

 From 1972 to 1976 O'Loughlin appeared as Lt.
 Ed Ryker on The Rookies.
 In 1978, he appeared in the pilot episode of The Eddie Capra Mysteries, and had roles in TV miniseries such as Wheels (1978), Women in White (1979), Roots: The Next Generations (1979) and Blind Ambition (1979).
 He also appeared as Sgt.
 O'Toole in the 1983 made-for-TV miniseries The Blue and the Gray.
-Also in 1983, he appeared as Gen. Schwerin, hoping to meet Marilyn Monroe, in the M*A*S*H Episode "Bombshells."
+Also in 1983, he appeared as Gen. Schwerin, hoping to meet Marilyn Monroe, in the M*A*S*H episode "Bombshells."
 He was also a regular the series Automan (1983) and Our House (1986).
 Also in 1986, O'Loughlin played the part of Mr. Parks in a first season episode of Highway to Heaven entitled "The Brightest Star".

 In 1988, he played Tom Callahan in Dirty Dancing.
 In 1992 he appeared as Ben Oliver in Murder She Wrote in the episode "Badge of Honor".

 Stage

 O'Loughlin's professional acting career began in repertory work at Crystal Lake Theatre in upstate New York.
+He played Cheswick in the stage version of One Flew Over the Cuckoo’s Nest at the Cort Theatre beginning in 1963.
 The highlight of O'Loughlin's stage career was a national tour of A Streetcar Named Desire as Stanley Kowalski, opposite Tallulah Bankhead as Blanche DuBois.